Know in one minute about White turmeric benefits

 1. How to remove turmeric stains from white clothes?

-There is a different way to remove turmeric stains from white clothes.
 Firstly scrape off turmeric as soon as possible with a paper towel or a fingernail.
 Now you can apply detergent, hydrogen peroxide, lemon juice, or white vinegar to rid of stubborn turmeric stains.
 Can use white toothpaste, baking soda, corn starch, glycerin, or bleach to remove turmeric stains from white clothes.

 2. What is white turmeric?

 White turmeric closely resembles turmeric (Curcuma longa) in appearance.
-The rhizome of this plant is large, fleshy, and has a warm, spicy, woody, and camphoraceous cineolic odor.
+The rhizome of this plant is large, and fleshy, and has a warm, spicy, woody, and camphoraceous cineolic odor.
 Rhizome has a strong bitter taste when cut into small pieces.
 It contains sesquiterpene like curcumin and many more that have diverse biological activities.